Debashree7/RemindMe/README.md

 # RemindMe – A Reminder Android Application

 ## Description
-RemindMe2 is an Android application designed to help users set and manage reminders efficiently.
+RemindMe is an Android application designed to help users set and manage reminders efficiently.
 The app allows users to create, update, and delete reminders with customizable notification settings.

 ## Features
 - Create, update, and delete reminders